hetalang/heta-compiler/docs/cli-references.md

 ### Running build with declaration file

 Declaration is a file in specific format which is located in working directory of modeling platform.
-As default it has a name **platform.yml** and it is JSON formatted.
+As default it has a name **platform.yml** and it is YAML/JSON formatted.
 It has two purposes:
 - It annotates the developed modeling platform by some specific properties like id, notes, constibutors, repository, etc.
 - To customize compiler's behavior: files location, outputs, etc. It can be used instead of CLI options.